 If your goal is to gain clicks to generate traffic to your website, there are two cost-per-click bid strategies to consider:

 - Maximize Clicks is the simplest automated bid strategy.
-All you have to do is set an average daily budget, and the Google Ads system automatically manages your bids to bring you the most clicks possible within your budget.
+All you have to do is set an average daily budget, and the Google Ads' AI manages your bids to bring you the most clicks possible within your budget.

 - Manual CPC bidding lets you manage your maximum CPC bids yourself.
 You can set different bids for each ad group in your campaign, or for individual keywords or placements.
 If you've found that certain keywords or placements are more profitable, you can use manual bidding to allocate more of your advertising budget to those keywords or placements.